igorskici/book-genetec/README.md

 ## Interaction
 The first page that would show up is the screen where the changes would appear.
 It corresponds with _All Changes_.
 For convenience, a couple of mock changes are seeded when the app starts.
-Some data operations can be triggered.
 From the first page, one can toggle the switch buttons, enabling Filtering, Sorting, Grouping and Paging.
 By enabling a given data operation, an additional container with options is being shown.
 The second page is _All Books_.
 It displays information about all the books.
-From there, one can either change and delete entities.
+From there, one can change and delete entities.

 ## Light docs
 To accomplish the data operations, a custom implementation of a table was used, namely `<custom-table>`.
 The datasource of the custom table would be taken through several pipes to eventually fulfil the data manipulations.